alexandrnikitin/blog/_drafts/hoisting-in-net-examples.md

 share: true
 ---

-:warning: This post is based on the theoretical part ["Hoisting in .NET Explained"][post-part1] It contains examples of the JIT hoisting optimization with assembly listings.
+This post is based on the theoretical part ["Hoisting in .NET Explained"][post-part1] It contains some examples of the JIT hoisting optimization with assembly listings.
 Take a look at the previous post please if you haven't read it before.

 ### Local variables, arguments and fields

 This is the basic example of the hoisting optimization.
-I combined local variable, argument and field access into one example with a field.
-Because the semantic of it is very similar, we don't read a value from memory at each iteration but put it into register.
+I combined local variable, argument and field access examples into one example with a field access.
+Because the semantic of them is very similar, we don't read a value from memory at each iteration but put it into register.

 ```csharp